 Crispy Tot Chili Casserole

-The idea for this Crispy Tot Chili Casserole started with those loaded tots.
+The idea for this easy Tater Tot Casserole recipe started with those loaded tots.
 If we can load all sorts of deliciousness on top of tots, then what about switching it up and putting tots on top of a casserole?
 And for this casserole, I went with one of our favorite winter comfort foods – classic beef chili.
 The only difference with this chili is it uses a bit less liquid so that it stays more like a casserole rather than a soup.
 And the crispy tots on top?
 They’re the shining star!
 This recipe is going on our short list of winter comfort food favorites – talk about taking meat and potatoes up a notch!

 Speaking of crispy tots, I used Grown In Idaho Super Crispy Tots for this casserole.
 We love crispy tots, and these tots are super crispy and super flavorful.
 Great tots start with great potatoes, and Grown In Idaho Super Crispy Tots start with potatoes that are grown in Idaho.
 These tots are crispy on the outside and tender on the inside – and the best part is you can pick them up in the frozen section at your local grocery store.
 (This casserole is baked in the oven, but Grown In Idaho Super Crispy Tots can be prepared by themselves in the oven or in an airfryer.)